kld1997/CS3398_JavaChess_GroupProject/README.md

            of the board as a way to change the color of the board for player customization.
 Only one color can be selected at a time and one color must always be selected.
 The branch I used to track my changes is called KodyGUI.
+  -        My next step will be to implement a color wheel or some sort of color choosing mechanism that will allow the user to have a greater selection of colors.
+I would also like to find different models for the chess pieces that can be changed in the settings menu.
+One last thing I will work towards is the implementation of a save option that will allow users to resume a game in progress.

 * Felipe Rodriguez